Awa25/CliprogCA3/readme.md

 d.
 And it must be at least eight characters long.

 2. User generation: you are required to create at least 5 randomly generated user profiles for the customers using JSON data returned from the random user API.
-You can use the random user API, https://randomuser.me/ to get data for the customers.
+You can use the random user API, https://randomuser.me/ to get customer data.
 Your solution should dynamically generate image thumbnails for the customers.

 3. Food cost: the application should include a form that will allow the waiter to choose from a range of available menu items.
 The menu should include starters, main, dessert and drinks.
 There should be a minimum of 3 items in each category (i.e. 3 starters, 3 mains, etc.).
 Some of the guests may be vegetarian, so the starters and mains should contain at least 1 vegetarian menu item.
-Each menu item is an object containing: t he dish name , a short (1 line) description, a suitable variable that indicates whether the dish is vegetarian, and t he cost of the dish .
+Each menu item is an object containing: the dish name, a short (1 line) description, a suitable variable that indicates whether the dish is vegetarian, and the cost of the dish.
 A breakdown of the bill will be returned to the user
 showing:

 a. the overall bill